2022-2027 PROPOSED TOURISM BUSINESS IMPROVEMENT DISTRICT

 How would the CITBID be managed?

-Love Catalina - Catalina Island Tourism Authority would be called out in the documents as the “Owners Association.
+Love Catalina - Catalina Island Tourism Authority would be called out in the documents as the “Owners Association."
 Upon successful formation of the TBID, a governance committee composed of representatives from assessed businesses within the District will provide oversight of the TBID funds.
 The committee will include representatives from hotels, short-term vacation rentals and golf cart rental businesses.
-Love Catalina - Catalina Island Tourism Authority will manage the operations of the CITBID in accordance with a District Plan.
+Love Catalina - Catalina Island Tourism Authority will implement the program of the CITBID in accordance with a District Plan, and at the direction of the TBID Committee.

 What responsibilities would the City have for the CITBID?